QUICK LINKS TO OTHER PRODUCT SECTIONS

 L-Lysine is an amino acid that helps treat upper respiratory infections, conjunctivitis and more.
 The challenge with viruses is they lay dormant for periods of time and then start reproducing, causing flare-ups.
 If your cat is in a stressful situation, such as a trip to the vet, these flare-ups can occur.
 I like the Tomlyn brand because it taste great (to cats - I haven't personally tried it yet.)

 Probiotics are important for your cat to maintain a healthy digestive tract.
-I use the Pro Plan FortiFlora because Tabasco LOVES the flavor of it.
+I use the Pro Plan FortiFlora because my cat LOVES the flavor of it.

 I also use FortiFlora when fostering kittens, because their intestinal tract is so susceptible to bacteria.

 Use FortiFlora when your cat is in stressful situations, like changes in your environment (moving, new baby, out of town guests, etc.)

 If you are preparing a homemade meal or raw for your cat, it is vital that you add taurine to the food.
 This is a good one that is specifically mixed for cats.

 This is a phosphate binder.
 I use it on Tabasco's food.
 The white powder has no flavor that I can tell; Tabasco eats his food just fine with this on it.
 If you have a cat with elevated kidney levels, I highly recommend getting them on this to support the kidneys.

 Sometimes your foster kittens or cats need help with healthy stool.
 Pumpkin acts as a digestive supplement helping with regularity and gas relief.
 It helps with diarrhea, constipation, anal gland discomfort, and provides stomach relief and reduces indigestion.Tabasco won't eat his food if I put canned pumpkin in it, but he likes the taste of this Organic Pumpkin Powder.

 Laxatone also helps as a digestion aid and hair ball remedy.